carlosolarte/RESPEG/README.md

 and we shall simply write `maude` instead of `maude-CVC4.[linux64|darwin64]` to refer to the Maude's interpreter.

 `.maude` files are directly executed with the Maude engine.
-Hence, the command `$> maude file.maude` will execute the specification written in `file.maude`.
+Hence, the command `$> maude file.maude` executes the specification written in `file.maude`.

-For the reviewing process, we have also created a Virtual Machine Disk available [here](https://drive.google.com/file/d/18Rhz5IFJtiRcXmpceVNv_gYzgXfHh5VA/view?usp=sharing) (login=password=guest).
+We have also created a Virtual Machine available [here](https://drive.google.com/file/d/18Rhz5IFJtiRcXmpceVNv_gYzgXfHh5VA/view?usp=sharing) (login=password=guest).
 Maude is already installed there (just type `maude`) and the present repository is cloned in `/home/guest/RESPEG`.
-Please, do a `svn pull` to bring the last version of the files.
+Please, do a `git pull` to bring the last version of the files.